University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_2/assignment2.md

 ### Part 2

 **2.1** Use `jellyfish` and `genomescope.R` to perform genome survey analysis.
 What is the estimated genome size?
-Provide the generated figure showing the fitted model for k-mer distribution (Hint: plot.png in your genomescope output foloder). *- 4 marks*
+Provide the generated figure showing the fitted model for k-mer distribution (Hint: plot.png in your genomescope output folder). *- 4 marks*

 ### Part 3